This blog has been silent for (almost) the past two years ... Oops!

 And I wonder: Does this statement make this blog post a hate speech?

-I feel helpless.
+Maybe it just shows that I have more in common with those voters than I thought: I feel helpless.
 But not because I don't feel represented by the political establishment.
 I feel condemned to observe.

 Oh, one last word, dear USA: Bernie Sanders is far away from being a socialist - based on European standards.